 The technology also holds promise in the realm of systemic secreted and cell-surface therapeutics.
 Here, epitope steering can be applied to the development of antibodies, circulating immune modulation factors, secreted enzymes, and transmembrane proteins.
 This could be particularly beneficial in treating diseases such as heart failure, infectious diseases, and rare genetic conditions.
 In the context of localized regenerative therapeutics, epitope steering could potentially be used to develop treatments that target specific damaged or diseased tissues.
 This approach could be particularly beneficial in the treatment of cardiovascular diseases.
 Intratumoral immuno-oncology is another area where epitope steering could make a significant impact.
-It could potentially be used to develop treatments that use immune-stimulatory proteins.
+It could potentially be used to develop treatments that alter the tumor microenvironment to favor an immune response against tumors, potentially enhancing the efficacy of treatments that use immune-stimulatory proteins.
 The potential of epitope steering extends to cancer vaccine development as well.
 The ability to target specific epitopes could be beneficial in the development of vaccines, particularly those that aim to increase the number and antitumor activity of a patient's T cells.
 Finally, epitope steering could be used to develop treatments for a wide range of diseases, including those in the immune-oncology space, immunology, pain, and potentially in vaccine development.
 This is particularly relevant for complex and hard-to-drug protein structures.